Local Voices: Season 1

 Local Voices: Celebrating Frida Kahlo, hosted by Rio Yañez

 This eight-episode podcast features local artists influenced and inspired by the art and life of the artist Frida Kahlo.
 In this season, we pay tribute to the legacy of artist and curator René Yañez, who in the 1970s brought the first Frida Kahlo exhibition on the West Coast to San Francisco.
 His son, the artist Rio Yañez, will introduce us to Bay Area artists from diverse disciplinary backgrounds who will share their distinctive perspectives.
 We will explore the long-lasting impact of Frida Kahlo and celebrate the exhibition Frida Kahlo: Appearances Can be Deceiving at the de Young museum.

-Episode 1: Meet Artist Rio Yanez
+Local Voices S1 E1: Meet Artist Rio Yanez

 Rio Yañez (Host of the series) tells the story of how his father, Rene Yañez, fought to open Frida Kahlo's first gallery show on the West Coast, here in San Francisco

-Episode 2: Twin Walls Mural Company
+Local Voices S1 E2: Twin Walls Mural Company

 Twin Walls Murals Company (Elaine Chu and Marina Perez-Wong) talk about their 20+ year friendship and the influence of Frida Kahlo and other strong local women artists in their own journey as women in the arts.

 Fernando Escaritz, a local sculptor, has created large size installations inspired by his lived experiences and his love for the Mexican culture.
 He revisits his childhood in Coayacan and the influence that Frida Kahlo’s home, Casa Azul, had in shaping his craft.

 Local Voices S1 E4: Linda Gamino